 The audit trail must be accessible for review and copying purposes.

-Access to Pre Production Environment for GxP Compliance
+Access to pre-production environment for GxP compliance

-In cases where significant customer configuration of the SaaS application is required, the SaaS provider should grant users access to a pre-production environment for assessing changes, testing, and training.
 This allows them to assess the impact of upcoming changes, conduct regression testing, and provide training to users before these changes are implemented in the production environment.
 Key metrics and measures to consider include:

 - Frequency of updates